KacieAhmed/Alchemy-TakeHome/README.md

  node -v
   ```

-  You should get back something like
+  You should get back something like:

  ```
  v14.15.0